 The more packages you have installed, the greater the odds that something has a vulnerability.
 Remove anything you don't need.
 Of course, this means you need to know what's what.
 You have to know which packages should be there.

 Staying up to date is one of the easiest things you can do to help prevent an attack.
-Fixes for security flaws and vulnerabilities are often pushed out in the form of updates to software, server packages and pretty much anything you have installed on your server.
-This includes any CMS like Joomla, WordPress, Magento or Drupal… as well as any themes or plugins that are used with them.
+Fixes for security flaws and vulnerabilities are often pushed out in the form of updates to software, server packages, and pretty much anything you have installed on your server.
+This includes any CMS like Joomla, WordPress, Magento, or Drupal… as well as any themes or plugins used with them.

-Another thing you can do if you’re on a dedicated server is to set up multiple partitions.
-In the event that someone does get into the server, all of your data won’t be sitting pretty in one convenient location for them.
-It’ll also mean quicker recovery and less data loss in the case of a severe disaster.
+Another thing you can do if you're on a dedicated server is to set up multiple partitions.
+If someone does get into the server, all of your data won't be sitting pretty in one convenient location for them.
+It'll also mean quicker recovery and less data loss in the case of a severe disaster.

 Note: Whatever you do, no matter what type of server or hosting plan you're on, do regular backups.
 Keep multiple copies of these backups, with at least one stored somewhere remotely.

 These are just some basic steps you can take to making your server more secure.
 However, there are many things not covered here and many things that depend on your situation.
 If your server will be handling lots of information or sensitive data, it's a good idea to talk to a security specialist or company that specializes in security to set up your server to the specifications needed.

 As always, if you've found this helpful, please share.